acdc-digital/solomon-Desktop-App/README.md

   Welcome!

   Our Goal at ACDC.digital is to create a Full-Service workstation which brings ERP (enterprise resource planning) to individuals with integrated artificial intellgent assistants.
 To be a part of our journey, you can begin by following any of the below steps to be a part of our ongoing development.

+  At its core, Solomon is a full-service workstation application for proactively managing projects with the assistance of artificial intelligence.
+Project content is vectorized and can be utilized by the in-app assistant for contextual data-analysis within an intuitive Dashboard used to create & investigate similarities within your data.
+The assistant can also help you identify key financial metrics, and provide important insight to project specific data.

+  We're building a windowed Electron application, rendering a NextJs project within a mono-repo, and its written in Typescript, and uses Tailwind CSS.
+Our backend and Authentication is Convex DB, and our main component UI library is ShadCN with our DOM provider being TipTap.

 ---
 ![Alt Text](./packages/renderer/public/solomon-screenshot.png)